-Assuming a quantum efficiency (QE) of 30% a photoelectron signal is detectred 14 ns after the first bunch passes the SPU.
+The signals in Fig. 3 were modeled assuming a quantum efficiency for reflected photons of 30%.
 This electron flux is also seen in the detector, Fig. 3.

 REALISTIC WALL RESULTS

 The simulations were repeated with a more realistic CesrTA chamber.
 This chamber is similar to an ellipse on the top and bottom of the chamber, but the sides are flat, Fig. 4.